allegroai/clearml-docs/docs/deploying_clearml/clearml_server_security.md

 ## File Server Security

+By default, the file server uses token authentication.

+To disable, set `fileserver.auth.enabled: false`.

+For ClearML Server v1.16.0
-Prior to ClearML version 1.16.0, the File Server was not secured even if [Web Login Authentication](clearml_server_config.md#web-login-authentication) has been configured.
-Using an [object storage solution](../integrations/storage.md) that has built-in security is recommended.
+and older, the file server is not secured even if [Web Login Authentication](clearml_server_config.md#web-login-authentication) has been configured.
+Using an [object storage solution](../integrations/storage.md) with built-in security is recommended.
-Version 1.16.0 added token authentication to the File Server by default.

 ## Server Credentials and Secrets